 After making the sauce, cool it completely before storing it.
 I transfer it to large bowls in the refrigerator and then into quart freezer bags.
 If you want to refrigerate some, it will last 3-5 days in an airtight container.

 Pro Tip: To make storage easier, lay the filled quart bags flat on a sheet pan and freeze until solid.
 Once frozen, they can be stored more efficiently in the freezer.
 The sauce will last for 3-6 months.
-To reheat, thaw in the refrigerator overnight, then warm on the stovetop over low heat.
+To reheat, thaw in the refrigerator overnight, then warm over low heat on the stovetop.

 If you don't recognize a tool or skill I mentioned, you can look it up in my Glossary of Cooking Terms and Definitions for more information!